 Privacy Policy

-With this Privacy Policy we inform you about the personal data we process in connection with our activities and operations, including our pizmitgel.ch-Website edits.
-We specifically inform you about the purposes, methods, and locations where we process various types of personal data.
-Additionally, we provide information about the rights of individuals whose data we process.
+With this privacy policy, we inform you about the processing of personal data in connection with our activities and operations, including our website under the domain name pizmitgel.ch.
+We specifically explain for what purposes, how, and where we process which personal data.
+We also provide information about the rights of individuals whose data we process.

-We are subject to Swiss data protection law and potentially applicable foreign data protection law, such as the European Union’s (EU) General Data Protection Regulation (GDPR).
-The European Commission recognizes that Swiss data protection law ensures adequate data protection.
+We are subject to Swiss data protection law and, where applicable, foreign data protection law, particularly that of the European Union (EU) under the European General Data Protection Regulation (GDPR).

 Piz Mitgel Management AG